top of page

 The structure stays the same, but the emphasis changes.

 Want to see how this method looks in real situations, with real musicians, real careers, and real pressure?
-Here are some examples:

-What changes with this work:
+Wondering what changes with this method?

 You'll stop avoiding auditions or competitions out of fear.
 You'll apply for things even when you're scared, because you'll know the fear doesn't mean you're not ready.